-You can find information regarding wage tax and social security contributions and R&D deduction on the website of the Belastingdienst.
-For questions about the settlement, please contact the Tax and Customs Administration helpline on (+31) 800 05 43 or your regional tax office.
-Their website features the address and phone number of your regional tax office.
+You can find information regarding wage tax and social security contributions and R&D deduction on the website of the Netherlands Tax and Customs Administration (Belastingdienst).
+For questions about the settlement, please contact the Tax and Customs Administration helpline at (+31)800 05 43 or your regional tax office.
+The Customs and Tax Administration website features the address and phone number of your regional tax office.

 For more information about WBSO please consult the manual and infosheet on the publications page or go to WBSO: fiscale regeling voor research en development (information in Dutch).